 In 1942, before antibiotics were in general use, Dubos already warned that bacterial resistance should be expected.
 At this time, laboratories were greatly handicapped by their inability to culture pathogenic bacteria, such as the tubercle bacillus, so that they would remain pathogenic.
 These organisms became harmless and almost worthless for disease research.
 By 1947 Dubos discovered how to grow pathogenic tubercle bacilli in large quantities.
 In 1948, Dubos shared the Albert Lasker Basic Medical Research Award with Selman Waksman for “their achievement in studies of the antibiotic properties of soil bacteria”.

-Dubos’s works include Bacterial and Mycotic Infections in Man (1948), Pasteur and Modern Medicine (1960), Man, Medicine, and Environment (1968), and So Human an Animal (1968; Pulitzer Prize, 1969).
+Dubos’s works include Bacterial and Mycotic Infections in Man (1948), Pasteur and Modern Medicine (1960), Man, Medicine, and Environment (1968), and So Human an Animal (1968).
+For his book So Human an Animal he received the Pulitzer Prize for General Non-Fiction in 1969.
+He wrote popular science books, for example on tuberculosis, environmental issues and Louis Pasteur.
 He was for many years an editor of the Journal of Experimental Medicine.
 By the time Dubos retired from Rockefeller University in 1971 he was giving some forty public lectures each year.
+He is one of those to whom the slogan Think global, act local is attributed (as a consultant at the United Nations Conference for the Human Environment 1972), which was also a central idea of his books on environmental issues.
 In the last decade of his life, before his death from pancreatic cancer in 1982, Dubos asserted that the simple survival or sustainability of humanity is not enough.
 Humans must intervene to improve on nature, to humanize Earth.

 References and Further Reading: